 Each year, on average 250 people are killed in crossover crashes, resulting in head-on collisions.
 Head-on collisions can occur in a wide variety of situations.
 For example, a driver crosses the center line and collides with an oncoming vehicle.
 These accidents are often serious because of the high impact of the collision of two moving vehicles.

 2 People Killed in Crossover Crash

-In Shelbyville, TN, a 25-year old man lost his life, and a 1-year old child and 45-year old man were injured.
+In Shelbyville, TN, a 25-year old man lost his life, and a 1-year old child and a 45-year old man were injured.
 The state highway patrol reported that the accident occurred when the 25-year old was traveling west on Highway 64 when his car crossed over the yellow line and into the opposite lane facing oncoming traffic.
-The moment the vehicle crossed the center line, it collided head on with a pickup coming from the other direction.
+The moment the vehicle crossed the center line, it collided head-on with a pickup coming from the other direction.
 The impact of the accident was so strong that it instantly killed the 25-year old driver and seriously injured the two occupants of the truck.
 It is not clear what caused the man to cross over to the other side.